braeden-mulligan/EasyDen/README.md

 The device manager is responsible for a number of tasks including keeping track of device states, firing scheduled events, and translating/routing messages between the web app and devices.

 A device must simply be able to make a TCP connection to the server and implement a custom messaging protocol used by the system.
-All current [device implementations](#devices) are built on an ATMega328p for application logic and coupled with an esp8266 for WiFi capability.
-Although any hardware setup capable of the aforementioned requirements can be used.
+Most [device implementations](#devices) are built on an ATMega328p for application logic and coupled with an esp8266 for WiFi capability.

 #### Device messaging protocol
 The device messaging protocol requires devices to respond to two main types of messages, "get" and "set", to interact with attributes of a device, similar to read/write of Bluetooth Low Energy or I<sup>2</sup>C. All messages are transmitted as a single packet with a 4-tuple of numbers, and exchanges are always initiated by the server.
 An exchange will consist of the server sending one message (either a get or set, with the exception of a special request during initial handshake/device discovery) and receiving a corresponding response.